hungvietdo/log-access-parser/README.md

 ##### Script (access-log-file.php)

 ###### Required:
-- Modify access-log-file location
+- Modify `$accesslogFile` variable for log path location
-- Modify $base_uri variable (Facade setup of this local site must point to the API that you want to do load test)
+- Modify `$base_uri` variable (Facade setup of this local site must point to the API that you want to do load test)

 ###### Optional:
 - Modify setFormat when needed (Detail Info can be found in: https://github.com/kassner/log-parser)